DeniseBischof/workshop_three/17_threejs_workshop/script_07.md

 Congratulations :) You just created your first Three.js application!

-To make it prettier we can add a few more things:
+To make it prettier we can add a few more things.
 Let's start with a floor plane below the mesh.
 Paste this below the icosahedron ```scene.add(mesh);```

 ```js
 // FLOOR